applitools/eyes-cypress/README.md

   ]
 }
 ```
-**Note**: that if only a single browser is set, then Eyes.Cypress changes the Cypress application viewport to that viewport size.
+**Note**: that if only a single browser is set, then Eyes-Cypress changes the Cypress application viewport to that viewport size.

 ### Device emulation